 Vanji: because I can't take you with me wherever I go, but I'll repeat it here so you get it first hand.
 How many times have you said you won't learn foxpro, foxplus is all you want to know?

 What made the whole thing more interesting was that while Vanji and Rade were fired and not working here, not on the payroll, they were still shareholders and were fully entitled to be present on the assembly.
-As Rade said a few times "my bellyache passed", which is a straight reference to "I don't have stomach for this".
+As Rade said a few times "my bellyache passed", which is a straight reference to "I don't have stomach for this", expression used in cases when something really sleazy and nasty was done.